bgplab/bgplab/basic/3-originate/index.md

 * Execute **netlab up** ([other options](../external/index.md))
 * Log into your device (RTR) with **netlab connect rtr** and verify IP addresses and basic BGP configuration.

 **Note:** *netlab* will configure IP addressing and EBGP sessions on your router.
-If you're not using *netlab* just continue with the configuration you made during the [previous exercise](2-multihomed.md).
+If you're not using *netlab*, just continue with the configuration you made during the [previous exercise](2-multihomed.md).

 ## Configuration Tasks